abtzpro/PandorasBox/README.md

 5. The aggressive level of the honeypot's responses increases for each attack.

+### PandorasBox Attacks that take place

+Level 1: The honeypot sends the message "You have been hacked!" to the attacker's machine.

+Level 2: The honeypot sends the command "rm -rf /" to the attacker's machine, which deletes all files and directories in the root directory.

+Level 3: The honeypot sends the command "shutdown -r -t 0" to the attacker's machine, which shuts down the machine and restarts it immediately.

+Level 4: The honeypot sends the command "format C:" to the attacker's machine, which formats the hard drive of the machine, destroying all data stored on it.

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.